NextronSystems/thor-manual/scanning/special-scan-modes.rst

 - Microsoft-Windows-Winlogon/Operational
 - Microsoft-Windows-UniversalTelemetryClient/Operational

-The parameter ``-n`` works like the ``-p`` parameter in the Filesystem module.
-It takes the target Eventlog as parameter, which is the Windows Eventlog's full name.
+The ``-n`` parameter works like ``-p`` in the Filesystem module.
+It takes the full name of the target Windows Event Log as its value.

 .. code-block:: doscon

    C:\thor>thor64.exe -a Eventlog -n "Microsoft-Windows-Sysmon/Operational"

-``-n`` can also be used to scan all event logs by using ``-n all``.
+You can also scan all Event Logs by using ``-n all``.

-You can get the full name of a Windows Eventlog by right clicking the Eventlog in Windows Event Viewer and selecting "Properties".
+You can get the full name of a Windows Event Log by right-clicking the log in Windows Event Viewer and selecting ``Properties``.

 .. figure:: ../images/image19.png
    :alt: Windows Eventlog Properties

    Windows Eventlog Properties

-The ``-n`` parameter can also be used to restrict the Eventlog scanning to certain Eventlogs.
-The following command will start a default THOR scan and instructs the Eventlog module to scan only the “Security” and “System” Eventlog.
+The ``-n`` parameter can also be used to restrict Eventlog scanning to specific logs.
+The following command starts a default THOR scan and instructs the Eventlog module to scan only the ``Security`` and ``System`` logs.

 .. code-block:: doscon